Tanzania: Official and widely spoken languages

 Conclusion

 The rich linguistic landscape of this East African nation reflects its cultural depth and unity.
-With over 100 languages spoken, it’s a testament to the country’s vibrant heritage2.
+With over 100 languages spoken, it’s a testament to the country’s vibrant heritage.
 Swahili serves as a unifying force, while indigenous tongues preserve centuries of tradition.

 Historical shifts, education, and media have shaped how language is used today.
 Swahili dominates daily life, while English connects the country to global opportunities.
 This balance highlights the importance of preserving native dialects alongside dominant tongues.